Sogolumbo/Playlist-Sync/README.md

 Use any version of Smart-backup to export the .xml files onto your phone.

-Use Free file sync to copy the .xml files from your phone to your pc.
+Once set up, Syncthing will copy your new files onto your pc. ~~Use Free file sync to copy the .xml files from your phone to your pc.~~

 Use Playlist-Sync to convert the newest .xml file into m3u playlists and save them into your folder.